elaird/hcalraw/readme.txt

 autoBook.py is copied from github.com/elaird/supy/__autoBook__.py
-analyze.py loops over .root file(s) for one run and produces output/Runxxx.root cmsswUnpack.py is not needed, but could be executed with cmsRun multiRun.py calls analyze.py (once per run) and produces summary.pdf compare.py compares the payloads within two .root files for a given event decode.py interprets a FED's bytes in an event (called by analyze.unpacked) graphs.py reads in output/Runxxx.root, makes plots, and outputs summary.pdf
+analyze.py loops over .root file(s) for one run and produces output/Runxxx.root configuration.py holds some settings that are used by analyze.py cmsswUnpack.py is not needed, but could be executed with cmsRun multiRun.py calls analyze.py (once per run) and produces summary.pdf oneRun.py calls analyze.py and has various hard-coded paths, fedIds, etc. compare.py compares the payloads within two .root files for a given event decode.py interprets a FED's bytes in an event (called by analyze.unpacked) graphs.py reads in output/Runxxx.root, makes plots, and outputs summary.pdf